GregHowe/bid-calculation-tool/frontend/README.md

     Environment config: No hardcoded URLs or constants

     Scoped components: Each UI element is modular and testable

+    Composables: Business logic is extracted into reusable functions (e.g. useFeeCalculator), promoting separation of concerns and testability

 ## 📌 Production Considerations